-Secondly, make sure to position your tent so that the ladder makes solid contact with the ground.
+After picking your camping spot make sure to position your tent so that the ladder makes solid contact with the ground.
 Parking on an incline can make for an unsteady ladder.

 It’s typically best to position your tent so that your ladder can be on the uphill side of the tent.
-If your tent allows you to mount your ladder on either side or back like Roofnest and other hard shell roof-top tents you have more options.
+If your tent allows you to mount your ladder on either side or back like Roofnest and other hard shell roof top tents you have more options.

 If your ladder is on the downhill side, it might not be long enough and poses a greater threat if you happen to slip off when climbing up or down.

-Measuring Tools for Leveling Your Roof-Top Tent
+Measuring Tools for Leveling Your Roof Top Tent

 Some people eyeball it but that’s not very accurate is it?
 Our eyes can play tricks on us.
-Here are a few level measuring tools you can use to check if your roof-top tent is level.
+Here are a few level measuring tools you can use to check if your roof top tent is level.

-TIP: If you have not previously confirmed that your roof-top tent pad is sitting level on your vehicle, options three and four will not be entirely accurate when measured from within your vehicle.
+TIP: If you have not previously confirmed that your roof top tent pad is sitting level on your vehicle, options three and four will not be entirely accurate when measured from within your vehicle.

-- A T-level is an inexpensive tool for getting your roof-top tent level.
+- A T-level is an inexpensive tool for getting your roof top tent level.
 When you find a spot you think is flat, you can easily check the bubbles in the T-level and make the appropriate adjustments.

 - If you like gadgets, you might prefer a digital electronic level and angle gauge over T-levels.
 They will both get the job done.